SquircleSpace/pfds/README.md

 something like `O(log(n/m))`.  `n` is the length of the longer sequence, and `m` is the length of the shorter sequence.

+The implementation for weight-balanced sequences attempts to efficiently store character types.
+When possible, character types are collected together to form short strings.
+The optimization is defeated if the sequence contains non-character types, but the effect is only local to the portion of the sequence where the non-character is found.
+More distant portions of the sequence will still optimize the storage of characters.

 ## Design decisions

 ### Dependencies